REBELinBLUE/kube-guide/2-resources.md

 ### PodDisruptionBudget

-The *PodDisruptionBudget* specifies the percentage of *Pod* replicas which can be unavailable, for example during a rolling update.
+The *PodDisruptionBudget* specifies the percentage of *Pod* replicas which can be unavailable, for example during a rolling update or when draining a *Node* (evicting all the *Pods*) so that it can be restarted to perform a OS update.